K-PaaS/application-platform-guide-eng/user_guide/development_platform/java_api_service_metering.md

 There is no need to redeploy CF-ABACUS by storing the prepared policy in DB using curl or the like.
 When registering a policy, the policy ID must be unique.

--   In case of Metering Policy
+-   In the case of Metering Policy

 		POST /v1/metering/plans/:metering_plan_id
 	>